Finance in Business - Case study workshops for Managers in Business – EY Academy of Business

 EUR 650 net

-Gain the practical financial skills you need for your daily work!
+Enrol today and gain the practical skills you need for your daily work, while improving your Business English skills.

 For whom?

-Module 1 – Reading financial statements under IFRS
+Module 1 – Reading, Analysing and Interpreting Financial Statements under IFRS

 This workshop is especially recommended to: